Skip to main content

 2019

-"Regular puzzle engagement demonstrates statistically significant associations with cognitive performance across multiple cognitive measures"
+"Regular puzzle engagement demonstrates significant cognitive performance associations"

 19,078 adults aged 50-96